nickbrandt/GitLab/doc/user/incident_management/index.md

 To select your Issue Template for use within Incident Management, head to Project -> Settings -> Operations -> Incidents and select it under **Issue Template**.

 ### Embedded metrics

+Metrics can be embedded anywhere where GitLab Markdown is used.
+This issues issues, merge requests and comments.

 #### GitLab hosted metrics